bstillitano/homebridge-actron-neo/README.md

 #### `platform`
 type: string

-default: "ActronAirNeo"
+default: "ActronNeo"

 This is the name of the platform plugin you are configuring.
 This should always be set to the default value.

 #### `name`
 type: string

-default: "ActronAirNeo"
+default: "ActronNeo"

 This is the name used for the instance of the plugin you are running.
-The default of "ActronAirNeo" can be used in most cases
+The default of "ActronNeo" can be used in most cases

 #### `username`
 type: string